The Edmonton Police Commission (Commission) promotes a safe and healthy workplace for all employees.

 - Annual Facility Inspection: The Fire Warden will conduct an annual facility inspection by March 31.
-The results of the facility inspection will be brought forward to the Executive Director for review and action, as necessary.
+The results of the facility inspection will be brought forward to the ED for review and action as necessary.

 - First Aid Supplies: The office shall have a first aid kit located in an area which is accessible by all employees.
+The first aid kit will be stocked with items in accordance with the applicable requirements in the Occupational Health and Safety Code for a low hazard work environment.
 The Fire Warden will assess and replenish the supplies of the first aid kit annually as part of the annual facility inspection.

-- Hazard Assessment: The Executive Director, in collaboration with all staff, will annually review the hazard assessment.
+- Hazard Assessment: The ED, in collaboration with all staff, will annually review the hazard assessment.

-- Check In and Check Out Procedures: Where a staff member is working alone after 1900hrs, that staff member will advise the Executive Director or another staff member that they are working, and will also advise when they are leaving work, and when they have safely reached their vehicle or have arrived home on public transit.
+- Working Alone Procedures: Where a staff member is working alone or is in the office after 1600hrs, that staff member will advise the ED or designate that they are working alone or after regular office hours.
+If a staff member is working after hours, then they will advise when they are leaving work, and when they have safely reached their vehicle or have arrived home on public transit.
 Staff may also take a taxi and seek reimbursement if the staff member feels they are too fatigued to drive home.
 This applies to both weekdays and weekends.

-- Attendance of Unknown Persons at EPC Office: Where an unknown member of the public attends at the EPC offices, they will not be invited into the interview room but instead sent down to the area beside the lessor’s security desk.
-The PCD will attend at the couches.
+- Attendance of Unknown Persons at Commission Office: Where an unknown member of the public attends at the EPC offices, they will not be invited into the interview room but instead sent down to the area beside the lessor’s security desk.
+The Public Complaint Director (PCD) will attend at the couches.
 If comfortable, the PCD will meet with the individual in the food court.
 If not comfortable, the PCD will meet with the individual at the couches (close to security) or another location deemed suitable to the PCD.

-- Attendance of Known Persons at EPC Office: only individuals known to EPC staff will meet in the interview room and ONLY if EPC staff agree that it is safe to do so.
-In most cases, all meetings will be conducted with two EPC staff present.
-Only if an EPC staff member is confident that it is safe to do so as the individual is known to them and that they have sufficient experience with the individual to assess risk will an EPC staff member meet with a member of the public alone.
+- Attendance of Known Persons at Commission Office: Only individuals known to Commission staff will meet in the interview room and ONLY if Commission staff agree that it is safe to do so.
+In most cases, all meetings will be conducted with two Commission staff members present.
+Only if a Commission staff member is confident that it is safe to do so as the individual is known to them and that they have sufficient experience with the individual to assess risk, will a Commission staff member meet with a member of the public alone.

-- Panic Alarm Response: In the event that the panic alarm is activated, lights and sirens in the EPC space are engaged.
-The Executive Director will attend immediately to the interview room if in use prior to the alarm.
-The Executive Assistant or Administrative Assistant will call 911 and the Scotia Place security desk.
+- Panic Alarm Response: In the event that the panic alarm is activated, lights and sirens in the Commission space are engaged.
+The ED will attend immediately to the interview room if in use prior to the alarm.
+The ED or other available Commission staff member will call 911 and the Rice Howard Place security desk.